|Rifle Sight In 101|

 Using a optical bore-scope, everything you see here is backwards, which means

-what if you see your reticule low and right, it would actually be high and left.
+what if you see your scope reticule low and right, it would actually be high and left.

 Then depending on the bore-scope brand, most